KillahB33/frigate/docs/docs/usage/api.md

 ### `GET /api/stats`

-Contains some granular debug info that can be used for sensors in HomeAssistant.
+Contains some granular debug info that can be used for sensors in Home Assistant.

 Sample response: